mix-steam-app/example-project/README.md

 ![Mix Logo](docs/logo.png)

-Mix enables combining creator content for custom Unity games.
-Few modules exist now, offering creators a chance to contribute.
-Use modpacks for new features, collaborate via Steam Workshop, and monetize with no Mix fees.
-Join to pioneer modular gaming.
+Mix lets creators build custom gaming experiences by combining game modules.
+Share and collaborate via the Steam Workshop, and monetize your work with an upcoming microtransactions system.
+Join now to shape the future of modular gaming!

 # Mix